RayLoria/PacMen-Exercise-MIT/README.md

 ## :dart: About

-Javascript project is simulating one feature of the Pacman game moving one side of the screen to the other side with collision detection.
+Javascript project is simulating one feature of the Pacman game moving one side of the screen to the other side with collision detection in the future version, I going to add improvements for mobile responsive view and some bugs went the ball collision with the down of the window.

 ## :sparkles: Features